Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

-Even if a module ever reaches its "perfect" ideal, final, state, no one may ever be fully certain when this has actually happened, for an unexpected future change in its wider usage context may make it imperfect again and it may still have to change due to "bitrot".
+Even if a module ever reaches its "perfect" ideal, final, state, no one may ever be fully certain when this has actually happened, for an unexpected future change in its wider usage context may make it imperfect again and it may still have to change due to "bitrot" (the Houyhnhnm name for which would better translate to "fitrot": the bits themselves don't rot, though it makes for an amusing paradoxical expression, it is the fitness of those bits that degrades as the context evolves).

-Not only will content vary with time, an intent may deliberately name some "virtual" module to be determined from context (such as a choice of compiler, or of `libc`, etc.).
+Not only will content vary with time, an intent may deliberately name some "virtual" module to be determined from context (such as the choice of a C compiler between `gcc`, `clang` or `tcc`, etc.).
-In this and other cases, there may be mutually incompatible modules, that cannot be present in a same build at the same time (for instance, `glibc`, `uclibc` and `klibc` are mutually exclusive in a same program, and so are `libgif` and `libungif`).
+In this and other cases, there may be mutually incompatible modules, that cannot be present in a same build at the same time (for instance, `glibc`, `uclibc`, `musl` and `klibc` are mutually exclusive in a same executable, and so are `libgif` and `libungif`).
 And yet, a "same" larger build may recursively include multiple virtualized system images that are each built while binding some common names to different contents: for instance, as part of a same installation, a boot disk might be generated using the lightweight `uclibc` whereas the main image would use the full-fledged `glibc`.

 A good build system makes it easy to manage its global namespaces.
 To remain simple, it will not unnecessarily multiply namespaces;